 The healthy demonstration plots should be planted using reliably healthy seed tubers.
 The most effective method for this is for the host institute to maintain a disease free field collection at an isolated site.
 Where such a collection is not available commercial pre-basic seed may be used.
 The diseased and not-true-to-type potatoes should, if possible, be sourced from collections held by the host institute.

-For mosaic and leafroll virus the virus collection should contain the virusvariety combinations most commonly seen.
+For mosaic and leafroll virus, the virus collection should contain the virusvariety combinations most commonly seen.
 The best way to build up this collection is for seed inspectors to take tuber samples from symptomatic plants during the inspection period and submit these to the host institute for planting the following year.
-Immediately prior to the training event leaf samples can be taken from the plants to confirm which virus is present.
+Immediately prior to the training event, leaf samples can be taken from the plants to confirm which virus is present.
 The progeny of these tubers can then be retained for further planting.
-One drawback of this approach is that the virus collection can become infected with multiple viruses therefore inspectors should be encouraged to submit samples each year.
+One drawback of this approach is that the virus collection can become infected with multiple viruses; therefore inspectors should be encouraged to submit samples each year.

-Where the host institute does not have these collections tuber samples should be drawn from diseased plants found in commercial crops in the growing season prior to planting the training field.
-It is also possible to source virus infected tubers, for some viruses, from inoculated plants though this should be used as a fall back source.
+Where the host institute does not have these collections, tuber samples should be drawn from diseased plants found in commercial crops in the growing season prior to planting the training field.
+It is also possible to source virus-infected tubers, for some viruses, from inoculated plants though this should be used as a fall back source.
 In this case the host institute should prepare the inoculated plants the growing season prior to planting the training plots in order that tubers are available in time for planting.

 For plants not true-to-type (off types or undesirable variations) the host institution should establish a collection of off types from tuber samples submitted from off type plants seen in commercial seed crops.